Gurobi/modeling-examples/linear_regression/README.md

 - In health sciences, it can be applied to predict how long a patient will remain (i.e. length of stay) in the ER of a hospital based on patient information, triage assessment, medical test results, and the date/time of arrival.
 - In social sciences, it may shed light on future academic performance of students, so proactive measures can be taken to improve their learning outcomes.

 In general, linear regression is used to model the relationship between a continuous variable and other explanatory variables, which can be either continuous or categorical.
 When applying this technique, finding the subset of features that maximizes its perfomance is often of interest.

+This modeling example is at the intermediate level, where we assume that you know Python and are familiar with the Gurobi Python API.
+In addition, you should have some knowledge about building mathematical optimization models.

 ## Proposed Solution